stellar/slingshot/zkvm/docs/zkvm-spec.md

 1. The `blockid` is checked against the IDs of “recent” blocks when the transaction is applied to the blockchain.
 It must match a recent block, or the initial block of the blockchain.
 2. The `nonce_anchor` is checked for uniqueness against “recent” nonce anchors.

 To perform these checks, validators must keep a set of recent nonces and a set of recent block headers available.
 For scalability and to reduce resource demands on the network, these sets must be limited in size.
-So block signers can and should impose reasonable limits on the value of exp (which is the time by which the transaction must be included in a block or become invalid).
+So verifiers can and should impose reasonable limits on the value of exp (which is the time by which the transaction must be included in a block or become invalid).

 To support long-living pre-signed transactions, the protocol allows a nonce to use the blockchain’s initial block ID regardless of the `refscount` limit specified in the block headers.